PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 owner.
 Keep the phase store at 128/128 and do not create, update, or reopen a pull request.

+## Late reshape-layout composite implementation

+`run_late_reshape_layout_cleanup(context)` now owns the characterized ExpandDims-compatible, Flatten-HW-compatible, and NHWC-collapse repairs.
+It passes the shared conversion-local `LayoutState` to the first two owners, invokes the model-only collapse owner third, and returns the three independent counter mappings as an ordered tuple.

+The lowerer retains one `_late_reshape_layout_results` composite through `shared_model_ir_pass_context`.
+The three old unconsumed locals are absent, and the composite remains outside `ConversionSession.phase_results`; the bounded store stays exactly 128/128.
+Compatibility wrappers remain available for existing direct callers and tests.

+Focused runtime coverage proves callback order, identical ModelIR identity, layout argument identity for the first two callbacks, the model-only third callback, and tuple ordering.
+Existing structural contracts now require the composite at the elementwise-fanout/channel-shuffle boundaries, account for its three nested owners, and reject the old locals.
+No graph, numerical, diagnostics, or artifact failure occurred.

+Validation completed sequentially under core-only `uv`:

+- focused reshape owners and affected boundaries: `95 passed in 1.11s`;
+- terminal-layout and pass-efficiency contracts: `94 passed in 2.11s`;
+- synthetic core runtime contracts: `55 passed in 1.01s`;
+- broader result and phase-result contracts: `196 passed in 9.07s`;
+- full lowerer architecture contracts: `258 passed in 17.48s`;
+- phase-result capacity contracts: `2 passed in 0.51s`;
+- targeted Ruff, bytecode compilation, fixed-capacity audit, and whitespace
+  checks: passed.

+No root-model conversion was run because this is a characterized three-call owner extraction with focused runtime equivalence and unchanged serialization inputs.

 ## Guarded terminal BatchMatMul implementation

 The three characterized results now record inside their original guard under: